lzurch3r/Mad-Libs/README.md

   The system would use numbers to guide the user toward options.
 - Check for more possible bugs, but allow for more freedom of user input.
 - Implement a way to delete files from a filename typed by the user.
+- Figure out how to close the input stream without bugging the program.